 Religious Buddhists take refuge.
 That’s the basic concept—call it the religious part.
 We take refuge in the teachings of the Buddha.
 We take refuge in our understanding of the nature of things (the dharma).
 And we take refuge in the institution of Buddhism, or the sangha, as a kind of vehicle of the teachings.

 But instrumental and essential to the Buddhist path is the recognition that we actually aren’t all one thing or all another thing.
 I noticed in myself—especially early on in my personal liberation from the more orthodox aspects of monastic practice—a kind of fieriness that came in when I thought about my secular principles and values.
 I had to get doctrinaire about my own ideas, my own interpretations, in order to free myself from the sort of entrained subservient attitude that was expected early on in my monastic training.
 But as I moved on, I realized that, you know, that too was a kind of attachment.
-In fact, most people aren’t really living on the philosophical plain, most people aren’t wrestling with deep questions and deep issues on a day-to-day basis, yet many people are doing just fine.
+In fact, most people aren’t really living on the philosophical plane, most people aren’t wrestling with deep questions and deep issues on a day-to-day basis, yet many people are doing just fine.
 Many people are quite able to square themselves with the world and live meaningful, full, purposeful lives without having to take strong stands on this set of values or that set of ethical commitments.
 I didn’t always need that fieriness.
 It didn’t always serve me.… So I eased off a bit.
 Now I only assert my secularity sometimes.

 Yes, it can be challenging to be a monk in the modern world.
 But there is one key function of presenting as a monk that I think is still alive in the world—and of service to it.
 It’s called the sign of the samana, or the sign of the renunciant.
 I know it’s still alive because it worked on me when I encountered monks early on in my Buddhist practice, after I became a meditator.
 It’s the impact of seeing a monastic—a monk in his or her ochre robes, with shaved head and alms bowl.
 At best, it’s an image of uplift and spiritual potential—in particular, the potential of renunciation.